adm1nKirill/Animals_2/googletest-master/googletest/docs/pkgconfig.md

 ```

 These failures are common if you installed GoogleTest yourself and have not
-sourced it from a distro or other package manager.
+sourced it from a distro or OTHER package manager.
 If so, you need to tell
 pkg-config where it can find the `.pc` files containing the information.
 Say you
 installed GoogleTest to `/usr/local`, then it might be that the `.pc` files are
 installed under `/usr/local/lib64/pkgconfig`.
 If you set